withmywoessner/peak_finder/README.md

 # EEG Peak Finder
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/withmywoessner/peak_finder/HEAD?labpath=src%2Fepoch_finder.ipynb)

-This Jupyter project, written by Jacob Woessner, is designed to find peaks in EEG data.
+This Jupyter project is designed to find peaks in EEG data.
 ## Requirements

 In order to run this project, you will need to have the following installed: